mdibella-dev/cm-faq/README.md

-#  CM theme &mdash; Addon: FAQ
+#  CM Theme &mdash; Addon: FAQ
-This plugin is an addon to the WordPress based [CM theme](https://github.com/mdibella-dev/cm).
+This plugin is an addon to the WordPress based [CM Theme](https://github.com/mdibella-dev/cm).
 It provides a custom post type via which so-called Frequently Asked Question (FAQ) lists can be created and edited.
 The display of a FAQ list is done via a shortcode.

 <br>